elphan45/Wind-Load_Insights/README.md

 # elphan45.github.io

-This is a demosntration project aimed at understand the set-up of Github pages
+This is a demonstration project aimed at understanding the set-up of Github pages

 ## About